My Pet Center

 What is Triaditis in Cats?

-“Triaditis” is not a single illness, but rather three different illnesses that commonly occur together.
-These three illnesses are:
+“Triaditis” is not a singular illness, but a combination of three separate illnesses that frequently occur together.
+These three conditions are:

-• Cholangiohepatitis (inflammation of the gallbladder and bile ducts)
+• Cholangiohepatitis: It involved the inflammation of the gallbladder and bile ducts.

-• Inflammatory Bowel Disease (inflammation of the stomach and intestines)
+• Inflammatory Bowel Disease: It involved the inflammation of the stomach and intestines.

-The pancreas, bile ducts, and intestines are all connected, and so inflammation in one of these areas can commonly lead to the other areas being affected.
+Since the pancreas, bile ducts, and intestines are interconnected, inflammation in one area often leads to the other areas being affected as well.

-There is no single cause of Triaditis in cats, and there are several different situations in which it may occur.
+There is no single cause of Triaditis in felines, and there are several different situations in which it may occur.

-• Food intolerance or allergy is another common cause of Triaditis.
+Food intolerance or allergies in cats are another common cause of Triaditis.
 This is caused by the cat’s body reacting to certain ingredients in their food leading to inflammation in the intestines, which can also affect the pancreas or bile ducts.

 Acute Triaditis causes sudden-onset symptoms which can be quite severe.
 These include: